 In the case of a true emergency, we are qualified to stabilize mom or baby while the Emergency Medical Service is called and we transport by ambulance.

-In an emergency, we call EMS and transfer by ambulance to hospital.
-In an unrushed transfer, we go by private vehicle to the most appropriate hospital.
+In an emergency, we will call EMS and transfer by ambulance to the closest hospital.
+In a non emergent un-rushed transfer, we go by private vehicle to the most appropriate hospital.

-For women giving birth at the birth center, we will transfer to the nearest hospital, the Women’s Center at UCH on Bruce B Downs and Fletcher.
-In non-emergent situation, it may be possible to transfer to the hospital our consulting physician is affiliated with, Helen Ellis, and she will assume your care.
+In an emergent situation, we will transfer to the nearest hospital, the Advent Health Tampa on Bruce B Downs and Fletcher.
+In a non-emergent situation, it may be possible to transfer to the hospital where we have collaborating CNM’s or Doctors we work with.

 It is actually quite common for a baby to be born with cord around its neck.
 Approximately 40% of babies are born this way.
 Rarely is it a complication and is most often easily resolved.
 Upon birth of the head, the midwife will gently feel for cord and if possible, slip it over the head or birth the baby through the cord.
 On the rare occasion that the cord is too tight to do this it may be clamped and cut and birth hastened – this is a MOST unusual occurrence.